Jeffreys Bay: Demographics

 Xhosa, Afrikaans and English are the three most spoken languages.

 Jeffreys Bay is a constituent part of the Kouga Local Municipality of the Sarah Baartman District in the Eastern Cape Province.

 Sport

 Surfing

-Jeffreys Bay is one of the five most famous surfing destinations (no.2 on one "best in the world" surfing list) in the world and hosts the annual World Surf League (WSL) surfing event at Super Tubes during July.
+Jeffreys Bay is one of the five most famous surfing destinations in the world and hosts the annual World Surf League (WSL) surfing event at Super Tubes during July.
 Spectators and professional surfers from all over the world flock to this event.
 In 2015, Mick Fanning had an encounter with a shark two minutes into the J-Bay Open finals in Jeffreys Bay.
 Fanning was in the water with Julian Wilson during the final of the J-Bay Open 2015 when what is suspected to be a great white shark became entangled in his surfboard leash.
 Fanning punched the shark and tried to wedge his board between the shark and his body, and he emerged from the attack physically unharmed.